-If you want to invest in a quality immersion blender but don’t see yourself using it often, Cuisinart Smart Stick is an excellent choice.
+If you want to invest in a quality immersion blender but don’t see yourself using it often, Cuisinart Smart Stick from Amazon is an excellent choice.
 Costing about half the price of the Breville, yet this affordable hand-held blender works just as well.
 It comes in a wide range of colors, so it is definitely the most fun pick!

 200-watts of soup-blending power

 With a 200-watt motor, you will be able to turn your soup from chunky to smooth in no time.
 Unlike the Breville, the Cuisinart Smart Stick comes with only 2 settings, low-speed and high-speed.
 However, this should be enough if your sole intention is to make creamy soups.

 One feature that makes the Cuisinart Smart Stick attractive to buyers is the fact that the shaft can be easily removed.
 This makes it easy to clean, without worrying about wetting the motor.
 The removable shaft is stainless steel, so you also have the choice of placing it into the dishwasher.